 - The sulfur content of low sulfur fuel

-- The fuel capacities of the main engine system including settling tank, service tank, main engine piping and transfer piping from service tank to main engine
+- The fuel capacities of the main engine system including settling tank, service tank, main engine piping and transfer piping from the service tank to the main engine

-- Capacity of transfer equipments – Fuel oil transfer pump and fuel oil separators
+- The capacity of transfer equipment – Fuel oil transfer pump and fuel oil separators

-Once the change-over time is calculated which also accounts the time of intermixing of two different sulfur grades oil (let’s suppose 48 hours), following action are to be taken 48 hours prior:
+Once the change-over-time is calculated which also accounts for the time of intermixing of two different sulfur grades oil (let’s suppose 48 hours), the following actions are to be taken 48 hours prior: